In fact, according to a study published in the British Medical Journal, cavities and tooth decay could potentially be reversed with diet. (1)

 Don’t be fooled, in addition to brushing and flossing daily, there are several ways you can reverse cavities naturally and maximize your oral health without resorting to taking in fluoride.
 Here are just a few ways to reverse cavities naturally for you to consider, while also avoiding fluoride:

 This means staying away from soda, candy and baked goods with sugar.
 Additionally, use raw honey and maple syrup, and drink juices sparingly, as too much sugar can contribute to cavity formation.
 Be careful of artificial sweeteners because of their health risks as well.
-Bottom line: Make stevia your new best friend along with raw honey in moderation!
+Bottom line: Make stevia or even better xylitol, your new best friend along with raw honey in moderation!

 2. Eliminate Phytic Acid